Type Checking System: Propagator Network and Design

 -

-- Further improvements to recursive type-level function applications
+Type-Level Computation - Further improvements to recursive type-level function applications

 - Advanced dependent types with multiple levels of abstraction